harviu/WebGL-Example/exercises/hierarchical_transformation.md

 ![Local coordinate frame for layer 1](./img/hierarchy.png)

 You do not need to draw the coordinates using WebGL.
+But you need to annotate the origin and angle for each coordinate system.

 ## Transformation